Neol00/zramroot/README.md

 3. **Common Issues**:

    - **System fails to boot with zramroot**:
-     - Boot with the normal GRUB entry (without zramroot)
+     - Boot with the normal bootloader entry (without zramroot)
      - Check logs in `/var/log/zramroot-*.log`
      - Verify your configuration settings